Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one. Mark 12:29

 Whose Son is the Christ

-35 Jesus responded, as he taught in the temple, “How is it that the scribes say that the Christ is the son of David?
+35 Jesus responded, as he taught in the temple, “How is it that the scribes say that the Messiah is the son of David?
 36 For David himself said in the Holy Spirit,

-until I make your enemies the footstool of your feet.” ’
+until I make your enemies the footstool of your feet.” a

 37 Therefore David himself calls him Lord, so how can he be his son?”